-Geo-information science and earth observation (GEO) is all about collecting, processing, analyzing, visualizing and organizing data representing the location, size and shape of objects on our planet.
+Geo-information science and earth observation (GEO) is all about collecting, processing, analysing, visualizing and organizing data representing the location, size and shape of objects on our planet.
 This data is generally referred to as spatial information.
 Geo-information science allows for this generally complex data to be presented and organized in highly accessible forms (such as apps for smart phones and other mobile devices, spatial data infrastructures, maps), making the underlying story that much easier to tell and sell.

 In today’s world spatial information is everywhere.
 Providing ever more detailed impressions of reality, it is put to good use by developers of popular applications such as Google Maps and car navigation systems.
 Moreover, spatial information is the key to solving complex issues that may involve, e.g.:

 - improving agricultural practices to advance the livelihoods of smallholder farmers in poor countries